eslint/rfcs/designs/2024-multithread-linting/README.md

 The main task of a thread is reading and linting files.

 When threads are created, they all receive a copy of the same list of files to lint.
-To ensure that each file is only linted by one thread, a shared counter is used: this shared counter is created by the main thread and passed as a parameter to all worker threads.
+To ensure that each file is only linted by one thread, a shared counter is used: this shared counter is created by the controlling thread and passed as a parameter to all worker threads.
 The counter contains the index of the next file to be linted in the list of files, starting from 0.
 Its value is read and incremented using a non-blocking atomic operation.